bensonji5482/sep10-freedom-project/blog/entry03.md

 ##### 12/17/2024

 ## Content about my topic (chess)
+Chess is a game played for many years as people have many experience with it.
+I am trying to find what inventions exist today and what may exist in the future and what would change about the world of chess as years and days progress on.

+## EDP (Engineering Design Process)
 What I have been starting to do about chess is to make different sections

-## EDP (Engineering Design Process)

 ## Skills I learned